The American Branch of the International Law Association serves several functions that set it apart

 First, the American Branch is part of a truly international organization.
 The International Law Association

-was established in 1873 and is composed of forty-five national branches.
+was established in 1873 and is composed of sixty national branches (including the Headquarters Branch).
 It is currently the preeminent

 international non-governmental organization involved in developing and restating international law.